 While the total number of jobs this project will create has not yet been determined, we believe several hundred direct and indirect jobs will be created by the 12-megawatt offshore wind demonstration project.
-As part of its Virginia permitting, Dominion will conduct an economic impact study to determine economic benefits to the area.
+As part of its SCC approval process, Dominion will conduct an economic impact study to determine economic benefits to the area.

 Will the wind turbines withstand a major hurricane?

 An offshore wind project has yet to be built in an area subject to hurricanes.
 Part of the VOWTAP project is establishing the appropriate design standards to ensure that a project located in a hurricane-prone region can withstand such conditions.
 In addition, turbine suppliers are evaluating and considering hurricane conditions in their designs.

 How can I ask questions or get my company involved in the VOWTAP project?

 You can call 1-855-790-4035 or email VOWTAP@dom.com to provide information about your company’s services, and/or interest in the project.
 (This is not associated with Dominion Virginia Power customer service.
 For customer service assistance, call 1-866-DOM-HELP (1-866-366-4357).